“…the people that do know their God shall be strong, and do exploits” (Dan 11:32 KJV).

 But where is Joshua in this list?
 Why was he omitted?
 If ever a person was worthy of being honoured by God, Joshua should be the first pick from the Old Testament.
 But he isn’t there.
 Gideon and Moses asked for a sign.
 Jephthah made a bargain with God for success.
 Samson and David were adulterers, and David a callous murderer.
 But, in stark contrast to these other saints, Joshua never questioned God, never doubted him, always instantly obeyed him without question – and yet their names are immortalised as heroes of faith; while Joshua, despite his unwavering confidence and obedience to God, is absent from the list of faith and faithfulness.

 And what about faithful Deborah, a prophetess and judge of Israel (Judges 4:4)?
-She had a message from God to Barak, commanding him to raise an army of 10,000 men to fight against Sisera: I will draw unto thee to the river Kishon Sisera, the captain of Jabin’s army, with his chariots and his multitude; and I will deliver him into thine hand.
-And Barak said unto her, If thou wilt go with me, then I will go: but if thou wilt not go with me, then I will not go.
-And she said, I will surely go with thee: notwithstanding the journey that thou takest shall not be for thine honour; for the Lord shall sell Sisera into the hand of a woman.
-And Deborah arose, and went with Barak to Kedesh(Jud 4:6-9).
+She had a message from God to Barak, commanding him to raise an army of 10,000 men to fight against Sisera: “She sent and summoned Barak son of Abinoam from Kedesh in Naphtali, and said to him, ‘The Lord, the God of Israel, commands you, ‘Go, take position at Mount Tabor, bringing ten thousand from the tribe of Naphtali and the tribe of Zebulun.
+I will draw out Sisera, the general of Jabin’s army, to meet you by the Wadi Kishon with his chariots and his troops; and I will give him into your hand.’”
+Barak said to her, “If you will go with me, I will go; but if you will not go with me, I will not go.”
+And she said, ‘I will surely go with you; nevertheless, the road on which you are going will not lead to your glory, for the Lord will sell Sisera into the hand of a woman.’
+Then Deborah got up and went with Barak to Kedesh” (Jud 4:6-9).

-So what are we to do with this?
-How are we to understand the seeming unfair treatment of these two worthies, and others like them in the OT, having been overlooked to be immortalised for their outstanding faithful and obedient service to God; while those who were singled out for this honour were distinctly unworthy, humanly speaking?
+So, what are we to do with this?
+How are we to understand the seeming unfair treatment of these two worthies, and others like them in the OT, having been “overlooked” to be immortalised for their outstanding faithful and obedient service to God; while those who were singled out for this honour were distinctly unworthy, humanly speaking?

 The first thing to say is that, as I mentioned above, God doesn’t see things as we do (1 Samuel 16:7).

 The third thing is that God acts with wisdom.
 God is not bound by the concept of what seems unfair to us.
-He challenges: Where is the wise? where is the scribe? where is the disputer of this world? hath not God made foolish the wisdom of this world?….the foolishness of God is wiser than men; and the weakness of God is stronger than men(1 Cor 1:20, 25).
+He challenges: “Where is the one who is wise?….God’s foolishness is wiser than human wisdom” (1 Cor 1:20, 25).

 The fourth, and most important thing, is that God is absolutely sovereign.
-As King Nebuchadnezzar, when his sanity was restored to him by God who had initially taken it from him, so wisely and with absolute conviction, stated: “….all the inhabitants of the earth are reputed as nothing: and he doeth according to his will in the army of heaven, and among the inhabitants of the earth: and none can stay his hand, or say unto him, What doest thou?’”
+As King Nebuchadnezzar, when his sanity was restored to him by God who had initially taken it from him, so wisely and with absolute conviction, stated: “All the inhabitants of the earth are accounted as nothing, and he does what he wills with the host of heaven and the inhabitants of the earth.
+There is no one who can stay his hand or say to him, ‘What are you doing?’”
 (Dan 4:35).

 The Saints of God

 So, getting back to Hebrews 11 then, the passage goes on to describe many other acts of incredible courage and perseverance under the severest persecutions and physical torturesas these worthies endured, all for the sake of God.
-Truly, the world has not seen the like of them, either before or since, who endured appalling suffering for the sake of their faith; and their example has inspired countless numbers of people to likewise endure the worst with which devils and men have tormented them; and many of them have praised God, thanking him that he has counted them worthy to suffer for him (Acts 5:41).
+Truly, the world has not seen the like of them, either before or since, who endured appalling suffering for the sake of their faith; and their example has inspired countless numbers of people to likewise endure the worst with which men and devils have tormented them; and many of them have praised God, thanking him that he has counted them worthy to suffer for him (Acts 5:41).